sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 This software is portable and is designed to be installed and run directly on your storage devices.

+This software is was written in C++, Powershell, and bat scripting languages.

 ---

 ## Features